Terry555/blackjack/README.md

 User can play blackjack against the dealer using traditional blackjack rules.
 After hitting or staying, the dealer's cards are revealed, as well as the win/loss result

-## Installation:

-To get a development server running clone the project, npm i and npm start

 ## License:

 MIT